rust10x/rust-web-app/docs/base-rust-web-app/E00 - Rust Axum Intro.md

 I made this doc while listening to [Rust Axum Full Course](https://www.youtube.com/watch?v=XZtlD_m59sM).
 The notes are from the perspective of an experienced software dev knowledgeable in some mainstream programming languages but with 0 experience in Rust.
 I wanted to see if I could apply the [do things that don't scale](https://paulgraham.com/ds.html) approach.
 It was a bit of an overreach to try to learn Rust while learning from a video from a seasoned rust professional about best-practices.
 However, while it took me a while to pay attention to trailing `;` and `?` _(such significant semantics to those two characters)_, I could learn rust on demand while also learning about web-services in rust.
 Highly recommended if you already have some understanding of other general purpose programming languages.
 Totally saves you the time needed to first grok rust from books.

-👉 I have not spent time on making this particularly useful to any specific audience.
-This worked for me and made sense on a second pass as well.
-I am moving this out of my private notes stash into the fork hoping it is of some use to someone on a similar journey.
+👉 I have not targeted the doc to any specific audience.
+Whatever worked for me and survived a second pass a month later, made it in.
+I am moving this out of my private notes and into the fork hoping it is of use to someone on a similar journey.

 ## Resources